-We entered into a Fourth Amended and Restated Stockholders Agreement on May 19, 2020, by and among us and certain of our stockholders, pursuant to which the following directors were designated to serve as members on our board of directors and, as of the date of this prospectus, so serve: Dr. Sommadossi, Mr. Berger, Mr. Borisenko, Ms. Chen, Dr. Cheng, Dr. Hack, Mr. Lucidi, Dr. Murphy and Dr. Polsky.
+We entered into a Fourth Amended and Restated Stockholders Agreement on May 19, 2020, by and among us and certain of our stockholders, pursuant to which the following directors were designated to serve as members on our board of directors and, as of the date of this prospectus, so serve: Dr. Sommadossi, Mr. Berger, Mr. Borisenko, Ms. Chen, Dr. Cheng, Dr. Hack, Mr. Lucidi and Dr. Polsky.
 Dr. Jean-Pierre Sommadossi, Mr. Franklin Berger, Dr. Bruce Polsky and Mr. Bruno Lucidi were selected to serve on our board of directors as a representatives of holders of our common stock.
-Dr. Cheng was selected to serve on our board of directors as a representative of holders of our preferred stock.
+Dr. Cheng was selected to serve on our board of directors as a representative of holders of our Series A preferred stock.
 Mr. Borisenko was selected to serve on our board of directors as a representative of holders of our preferred stock, as designated by the entities affiliated with RMI Investments S.A.R.L.
 Ms. Chen was selected to serve on our board of directors as a representative of holders of our preferred stock, as designated by the entities affiliated with Cormorant Private Healthcare Fund I, LP.
-Dr. Hack was selected to serve on our board of directors as a representative of holders of our preferred stock, as designated by the entities affiliated with Bain Capital Life Sciences Investors, LLC.
+Dr. Hack was selected to serve on our board of directors as a representative of holders of our preferred stock, LLC.